-As at January 31, 2020, we had \$0.2 million of cash.
-We need to raise additional capital to fund research, development and corporate activities over the next year which include continued clinical development based on, among other factors, the achievement of BTD, and we need to raise a portion of the additional capital prior to our fiscal year-end, April 30, 2020, or we may be forced to cease operations.
-As at January 31, 2020, we were committed to pay \$9.0 million of trade and other payables and \$0.8 million for research and development commitments.
-Furthermore, our \$12.0 million debenture with Vision Leader is due on September 26, 2020.
-Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 2 herein, for the three months ended January 31, 2020 was \$0.6 million.
+As at April 30, 2020, we had \$4 thousand of cash.
+We need to raise additional capital to fund research, development and corporate activities over the next year which include continued clinical development based on, among other factors, the achievement of BTD, or we may be forced to cease operations.
+As at April 30, 2020, we were committed to pay \$7.9 million of trade and other payables and \$1.2 million for research and development commitments over the next twelve months, and \$0.7 million of lease liabilities over the next twelve months.
+Furthermore, our \$12.0 million debenture with Vision Leader is due on September 26, 2021.
+Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 2 herein, for the year ended April 30, 2020 was \$1.4 million.
 Our historical Cash Burn Rate is not necessarily indicative of our future Cash Burn Rate.
-Our Cash Burn Rate has decreased compared to the prior period, reflecting the completeion of the BETonMACE trial.
+Our Cash Burn Rate has decreased compared to the prior year, reflecting the completion of the BETonMACE trial.
 Our Cash Burn Rate will be dependent on the nature and timing of the business operations the Company elects to conduct, based on the Company's ability to raise additional capital.

-Our cash as at January 31, 2020, is not sufficient to fund our contractual commitments and/or our planned business operations over the next year and/or repay our \$12.0 million debenture.
+Subsequent to April 30, 2020, we raised \$2.0 million.
+Our cash as at April 30, 2020, in combination with the \$2.0 million raised subsequent to April 30, 2020, is not sufficient to fund our contractual commitments and/or our planned business operations over the next year.